Planning to Flourish

 “The absence of problems is not success.”

-Until we come up with a better label than “Treatment Plan”, then, let’s looks at how we might plan some positive interventions for the organisation.
+Until we come up with a better label than “Treatment Plan”, then, let’s continue anyway and look at how we might plan some positive interventions for the organisation.

 For those familiar with Agile methods, we can see a Treatment Plan as much like a product backlog.
 Initially empty, as the organisation decides to focus on particular issues, various “improvement stories” can be added to the backlog, and prioritised for action.
 The highest priority “improvement story” becomes the focus of the moment.
 If using Theory of Constraints as a framework, this will be a story about the current constraint of the organisation.